Meg: A Novel of Deep Terror

-Meg: A Novel of Deep Terror is a techno-thriller novel by Steve Alten, and was first published in July 1997.
-Along with its sequels, the novel follows the underwater adventures of a Navy deep-sea diver named Jonas Taylor.
-In 2018, a film adaptation titled The Meg, was released.
+Meg: A Novel of Deep Terror is a 1997 science fiction horror novel by American author Steve Alten, and the first in the MEG series of novels.
+The novel follows the underwater adventures of a Navy deep-sea diver named Jonas Taylor.

+In 2018, a film adaptation titled The Meg was released.
 A revised and expanded version of the novel (also containing the prequel Meg: Origins) was also released to coincide with the film's debut.
-A graphic novel adaptation was also released in 2019 by Steve Alten, J.S.
-Earls, and Mike Miller.
+A graphic novel adaptation was also released in 2019 by Steve Alten, J. S. Earls, and Mike Miller.